 "The ESN program is very helpful to prepare (you) for what nursing is, and (how to) start learning to problem solve on your own.
 The program also helps you to identify what your strengths and weaknesses are and the areas in need of improvement."

-Northern Health supports new graduate health care professionals with their transition to practice through our New Graduate Transition Program (NGTP).
-This program provides workshops, support, and funding for professional development and supernumerary shifts intended to ease transition and support newly graduated health care professionals in their first year of employment.
+Northern Health proudly supports new graduate health care professionals through our New Graduate Transition Program (NGTP).
+Grounded in research and evidence informed practices, the program offers workshops, mentorship, learning supports, and supernumerary shifts designed to ease transition shock and support the shift from student to practicing health care professional during the first 18 months of employment.

 The goals of the New Graduate Transition Program

-• To create relationships with new health care professionals and communicate career opportunities and growth within NH
+- To build meaningful relationships with new health care professionals and support their career growth and growth and long-term success within Northern Health

-• To offer resources to new graduates and sites supporting their transition to practice
+- To provide resources, guidance, and ongoing support to new graduates and interdisciplinary teams that assist with their transition to practice

-• To provide a program based on continuous quality improvement through yearly program evaluation and revisions as required
+- To deliver a program grounded in continuous quality improvement through regular evaluation and ongoing refinement

-The program is open to health care professionals who are within one year post graduation and are newly hired into regular, temporary and casual positions.
+The program is open to nursing and allied health care professionals who are within the first 18 months post graduation and are newly hired into regular, temporary and casual positions in Northern Health.

 For more information, please contact studentpractice@northernhealth.ca.

 Northern Health offers comprehensive new graduate supports and dedicated funding to help with transition to practice education and mentorship.
-Newly graduated Registered Nurses (RN), Registered Psychiatric Nurses (RPN), or students in their final year of study, can apply for career opportunities through our New Graduate RN/RPN postings on the Northern Health Jobsite.
+Newly graduated Licensed Practical Nurses (LPN), Registered Nurses (RN), Registered Psychiatric Nurses (RPN), or students should apply when nearing the completion of their program for career opportunities through the New Graduate LPN/RN/RPN postings on the Northern Health Jobsite.

-New Graduate RN and RPN applications are accepted year-round and application dates are included within the postings.
+New Graduate LPN, RN and RPN applications are accepted year-round, and application dates are included within the postings.

 Criteria for employment